What’s the key to reaching tech-savvy, on-the-go apartment renters? Video advertising.

 It can have a major impact on your apartment community’s bottom line: Simply having a video embedded on your website landing page can increase conversions by as much as 80%.

-Video is also very important when it comes to search engine rankings.
+Video is also very important when it comes to search engine optimization and improving your site’s rankings.
 Google owns YouTube, which means video has a major impact on where websites appear in Google searches.
 You’re 53 times more likely to show up first on Google if you have a video embedded on your website.

 While there’s no denying the power of video to sell your apartment community, you can leverage even greater returns on investment when placing apartment video ads on social media.